DisnakeDev/guide/docs/guide/making-your-application.md

 # Creating Your Application

-The steps mentioned further in this markdown are essentially a copy of the steps [mentioned in the docs](https://disnake.readthedocs.io/en/stable/discord.html).
+The steps mentioned further in this markdown are essentially a copy of the steps [mentioned in the docs][disnake-docs-discord].
 Therefore, you can follow the steps from either resource.

 !!!
 Note